 The Fairmont Hotel Vancouver offers old world luxury charm in Vancouver.
 Their breakfast buffet is also fantastic.
 We preferred our stay at the Westin Bayshore, but also enjoyed the Fairmont.

 Families and budget travelers will likely find the best value on Airbnb.
-If you’ve never used Airbnb, sign up here for free and receive $40 credit off your first stay!
-Just be sure to book properties that have consistently good reviews.
+If you’ve never used Airbnb, sign up here for free and receive $55 credit off your first stay!
+Book properties that have consistently good reviews for the best experience.

 Exploring Marijuana Laws in Vancouver Continued